 RULES: Start from deadhang position.
 Body must be raised until the chin is over the bar and then lowered until the elbows are locked out.
 Overhand grip (men) and width of hands is shoulder width apart or wider.
 Underhand grip and width of hands is shoulder width apart or wider.
 No Kipping or any movement that allows you to gain momentum is allowed.
 Reps will not be counted if there is excessive leg movement.
 At no time should the athlete use anything but their hands to stay on the bar.
 Only those reps meeting the requirements will be counted.
 You will have two minutes to do as many reps as possible.
 The use of any equipment which aids an athlete is prohibited; this includes wrist straps and any other device deemed to be an aid by the EPC Head Coaches.
 Equipment used for the purpose of injury prevention is permitted; this includes chalk, lifting gloves, a weight belt, and knee and wrist wraps.
 Athletes are encouraged to wear clothing that is well-fitting and is not too bulky.
 This makes judging form of the lifts easier.

 This event will test your endurance, speed and heart.
-This event will run in heats.

 Scoring + Awards